shakenfist/shakenfist/README.md

 ## Instances

 Every instance gets a config drive.
 Its always an ISO9660 drive.
-Its always the second virtual disk attached to the VM (vdb on Linux).
+It's always the second virtual disk attached to the VM (vdb on Linux).
 There is no metadata server.
 Additionally, there is no image service -- you specify the image to use by providing a URL.
 That URL is cached, but can be to any HTTP server anywhere.
 Even better, there are no flavors.
 You specify what resources your instance should have at boot time and that's what you get.
 No more being forced into a t-shirt sized description of your needs.

 Instances are always cattle.
 Any feature that made instances feel like pets has not been implemented.
 That said, you can snapshot an instance.
 Snapshots aren't reliable backups, just like they're not really reliable backups on OpenStack.
 There is a small but real chance that a snapshot will contain an inconsistent state if you're snapshotting a busy database or something like that.
 One minor difference from OpenStack -- when you snapshot your instance you can snapshot all of the virtual disks (except the config drive) if you want to.
 Snapshots are delivered as files you can download via a mechanism external to Shaken Fist (for example an HTTP server pointed at the snapshot directory).